frostihier/Fractal-Aggregates-with-Tunable-Dimension/README.md

 Program to create a hierachical fractal cluster to mimic the arrangement of synaptic vesicles.

-## RECOMMENDAION TO RUN THE SCRIPTS
+## RECOMMENDATION TO RUN THE SCRIPTS

 The scripts were executed with Pycharm and in cell mode.
 The cell delimiters are marked by two consecutive number-signs ##.